Cura : Care Beyond Boundaries Logo

 • arrange a support person if you may need help with mobility, meals or medication reminders

-• pack practical items such as loose clothing, compression garments if recommended, gentle skincare and any prescribed supplies
+• pack practical items such as loose clothing, compression garments if recommended, gentle skincare and prescribed supplies

 Travel Considerations

-Safety And Quality Checklist
+Cosmetic Surgery Safety And Quality Checklist

 Surgeon And Team Credentials